How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-The most common goal around which hackathons are organized is the \textbf{production of artifacts or products}.
-We observe two different strategies that organizers use to achieve this goal.
-The first strategy involves the recruitment of experts from different fields (section \ref{sec:dec:part}) and the facilitation of brainstorming (section \ref{sec:dec:ideation}) to produce cross-pollinated project ideas.
-Brainstorming has also been found to be associated with better outcomes for self-identified minorities \cite{filippova2017diversity}.
-The organizers using this strategy should devote most of their effort on recruiting stakeholders (section \ref{sec:dec:stake}) from diverse groups that will benefit from meeting and working with each other.
-For example, they might include local startup communities, volunteers and activists, non-profits, accelerator programs, investors, technology companies and others.
+\forceindent The organizers using this strategy should devote most of their effort to recruiting stakeholders (section \ref{sec:dec:stake}) from diverse groups that will benefit from meeting and working with each other.
+For example, they might include local startup communities, volunteers and activists, non-profits, accelerator programs, investors, technology companies, and others.
 Moreover, organizers should design their events in a way that fosters participants to meet and work with people outside their regular networks and contribute to initiatives outside their usual scope.
 The sections dedicated to ideation (section \ref{sec:dec:ideation}) and duration/breaks (section \ref{sec:dec:dur}) contain helpful ideas to facilitate networking among participants.
 One common example are regular checkpoints (section \ref{sec:dec:agenda}) to ensure that participants communicate with each other about their projects several times during the event.
-For example, a series of hackathons organized by Garage48 \cite{g48cybersec} aims to foster the startup ecosystem by connecting entrepreneurs with domain experts, investors, accelerators and others.
-Similarly, BioInnovation Days \cite{pe2019understanding} gathers together students, researchers, mentors, and startups to develop prototypes in the domain of bio-medicine.
-The Global hack \cite{globalhack} is a recent example of an online movement where enthusiasts from different countries hosted several hackathons to address the global pandemic.
+For example, a series of hackathons organized by Garage48~\cite{g48cybersec} aims to foster the startup ecosystem by connecting entrepreneurs with domain experts, investors, accelerators, and others.
+Similarly, BioInnovation Days~\cite{pe2019understanding} gathers together students, researchers, mentors, and startups to develop prototypes in the domain of bio-medicine.
+The Global Hack~\cite{globalhack} is an example of an online movement where enthusiasts from different countries hosted several hackathons to address the recent COVID-19 global pandemic.
+It is important to note, though, that having diverse teams might lead to them needing more time to develop a concrete idea to work on.
+Spending more time on ideation subsequently leaves less time to actually work on an artifact that can be showcased at the end of an event and that can potentially be continued after an event has ended (section \ref{sec:dec:continuity}).